-If fasting food is not an option, some alternative options include:
+If fasting food is not an option, here are some other options.

 - Words: Consider not speaking for an allotted time.
-This has been a fairly common practice in church history finding its roots in Jesus' silence before Pilate (Matthew 27:14-15). - Screens: A digital fast unplugs the noise in order to create space to hear God's voice. - Social Media: Though this is not a necessity (like food), social media can cause unhealthy issues regarding identity and the way we spend our time.
+This has been a fairly common practice in church history finding its roots in Jesus' silence before Pilate (Matthew 27:14-15). - Screens: A digital fast unplugs the noise to create space to hear God's voice. - Social Media: Though this is not a necessity (like food), social media can cause unhealthy issues regarding identity and the way we spend our time.
 A fast from social media creates space for identity to be re-rooted in Christ alone with our time reapportioned to live that out.